Skip to main content

 }

-• Run the menu HybridCLR/Generate/All to perform the necessary generation operations.
-This step cannot be missed!!!
+• Run the menu HybridCLR/Generate/All to perform necessary generation operations.
+This step is essential!!!

-• Copy HotUpdate.dll in {proj}/HybridCLRData/HotUpdateDlls/StandaloneWindows64 (StandaloneMacXxx under MacOS) directory to Assets/StreamingAssets/HotUpdate.dll.bytes, Note, you must add .bytes Suffix! ! !
+• Copy HotUpdate.dll from the {proj}/HybridCLRData/HotUpdateDlls/StandaloneWindows64 (or StandaloneMacXxx on macOS) directory to Assets/StreamingAssets/HotUpdate.dll.bytes.
+Note that you must add the .bytes suffix!!!

-• Open the Build Settings dialog box, click Build And Run, package and run the hot update sample project.
+• Open the Build Settings dialog, click Build And Run to package and run the hot update example project.

 Test hot update